awsdocs/aws-java-developer-guide-v2/doc_source/index.rst

 ##########

 .. meta::
-    :description: Developer Guide for the AWS SDK for Java
+    :description: Describes the new features in version 2.x of the SDK.
     :keywords: java, sdk, aws

 .. toctree::